Skip to content

 Wellsprings

-The Radziner Rebbe
+Also known as The Radziner Rebbe

-1839 CE1891 CE · AH · Radzin (Radzyń Podlaski)
+1839 CE1891 CE · Hasidic · Radzin (Radzyń Podlaski)

 Gershon Chanokh Leiner of Radzin (c.
 1839–1891) was a Hasidic master and the founding rebbe of the Radzin dynasty in Radzyń Podlaski, Poland.
 He was known for his profound mystical scholarship and his passionate commitment to recovering and restoring the use of tekhelet (blue dye) for tzitzit, which had been lost to Jewish practice for centuries.
 Drawing on Talmudic sources and extensive research, he conducted experiments to identify the authentic source of tekhelet and advocated for its reintroduction in observant communities—a legacy that continues to influence Jewish practice today.
 He was revered by his followers for his piety, learning, and innovative approach to halakhic and Kabbalistic questions, combining rigorous textual study with mystical insight.